YuPototo/turbo_template/docs/eslintProblem.md

 Possible cause:

-> from eslint-config-custom.
-My gut is that pnpm's module resolution strictness is the culprit here since next/babel isn't installed to the eslint-config-custom workspace
+> from eslint-config.
+My gut is that pnpm's module resolution strictness is the culprit here since next/babel isn't installed to the eslint-config workspace

-Hack solution: installing next in eslint-config-custom
+Hack solution: installing next in eslint-config

 Ref: https://github.com/vercel/turbo/issues/4348#issuecomment-1534690508